 Appian Way pizza mix offered the best pre-made pizza base, with terrific pizza crust texture and flavor, as well as spicy and tasteful tomato and cheese sauce.
-Founded in the mid-nineties, this product was discontinued a few years back.
+Founded in 1948, this product was discontinued a few years back.
 Although no boxed pizza can surpass Appian Way products, Jiffy crust mix, and Contadina sauce can serve as decent substitutes.

 If you want to learn more about the Appian Way mix and compare it to other similar products still available for purchase, take a look at the article below.

 The origin of the Appian way pizza mix is connected to the name Frank Fiorillo and Worcester, a city in central Massachusetts.
 Appian Way Pizza is known as the first commercial boxed-up pizza mix – Frank Fiorillo invented it back in 1948 in his parents’ home.

 Consumers were a little suspicious of this pizza-making technique, so the creator started demonstrating the product in local stores and supermarkets.
 It turned out to be a complete success.
 One year later, the company making Appian Way pizza grew and produced around 10,000 mixes daily.

 Frank Fiorillo retired only five years after he invented the product – at the age of 25!
 In the years to come, Appian Way products were owned by different companies.
 In 2006, a packaged food company, Pinnacle Foods, acquired the rights from The Dial Corporation.
 Now, however, this mix is impossible to find on the shelves.